 Helen Bamber Foundation

-HBF’s Counter-Trafficking Project serves individuals who have experienced trafficking and are vulnerable to re-victimisation, exploitation and abuse.
-These individuals require safeguarding, intensive contact and additional support, as they are in most cases either in the early stages of escaping a trafficking situation or are at risk of being re-trafficked by networks of their original abusers and / or other perpetrators.
+HBF’s Counter-Trafficking Project serves individuals who have experienced trafficking and are vulnerable to re-victimization, exploitation, and abuse.
+These individuals require safeguarding, intensive contact, and additional support, as they are in most cases either in the early stages of escaping a trafficking situation or are at risk of being re-trafficked by networks of their original abusers and/or other perpetrators.
 The project is coordinated by a dedicated Counter-Trafficking Lead and includes a specialist, integrated model of care and support addressing the specific needs of victims of trafficking.

 The purpose of this project is threefold:

 - To support and assist victims of human trafficking to remain safe, avoid further harm, exploitation, abuse, and re-trafficking

 - To help victims of human trafficking through the three stages of recovery from trauma: stabilization, trauma-focused therapy, and integration and to sustain that recovery for the long term.

 - To improve the understanding and approach of other organizations working with victims of human trafficking

 The Helen Bamber Foundation is the only organization in the UK dedicated to providing holistic care and support to victims of trafficking and modern slavery alongside victims of torture and other forms of human cruelty.
 The Counter Trafficking Project supports adult victims of trafficking from all over the world.